cerner/terra-toolkit/scripts/aggregate-themes/README.md

 ### Opt-in Options

 #### GenerateRoot (Optional)
-Opt-in flag.
 Set to true to generate a theme under the root selector.

 #### GenerateScoped (Optional)

-Opt-in flag.
 Set to true to generate scope themes with a given scope selector.

 #### Scoped (Optional)